Polymer Clay Miniature Food Charms: Bowls, Fish, and Tiny Toppings

 Shallow relief is often a better starting test than full miniature depth because it can reduce bulk.

-It is tempting to build a deep bowl or chunky pastry, but earrings need the front to read clearly without too much bulk.
+It is tempting to build a deep bowl or chunky pastry, but earrings need the front view to stay clear without too much bulk.
 A ramen bowl can still look like ramen when the noodle bed and egg slices sit on a shallow disc.
 A taiyaki charm can still feel dimensional when the fins and belly are layered on a flat body instead of a rounded fish sculpt.

 Build In A Clear Order